-This is is a dire situation that is calling us to question physical reason as the ultimate means as it was taken in the ages before.
-We now have to embrace spiritual reason and see how it now makes sense of the world, and how it is finally giving physics as the study of nature its rightful place in the world.
+This is is a dire situation that is calling us to question physical reason as the ultimate means as it was taken by our predecessors.
+We now have to embrace spiritual reason and see how it now makes sense of the world and how it is finally giving physics, the study of nature, its rightful place in the world.

 Furthermore, spiritual reason is about the right way to address the failure of the scientific method.
 It is becoming obvious that the scientific method is failing to give us an understanding or a fitting description of the rising mysteries in physics, and being that some of them are cosmic in nature, we are at loss on where to begin.